highlando/academic-kickstart/content/post/pontr-pendl/index.md

 # The Maximum Principle

-Classically, as treated in [Pontryagin, Ch.
-I.2] and [Bloch, Ch.
-7.2], one seeks the minimum over all $u=(g_1, g_2)$ that *a-priori* ensure that $\theta(t_1)=0$ and $p(t_1)=0$.
+Classically, as treated by Pontryagin itself^[Ch.
+I.2 in his book], one seeks the minimum over all $u=(g_1, g_2)$ that *a-priori* ensure that $\theta(t_1)=0$ and $p(t_1)=0$.
 This, in a sense, means that suitable controls are known and that the optimization looks for those with the least magnitude.
 For people like me, that use optimization because they don't know a control, this seems not very feasible.
 But Pontryagin has the answer for that too:

 ## Maximum Principle with Variable Endpoints

-One can (partially) abandon the end conditions, see [Pontryagin, Ch.
-I.7].
+One can (partially) abandon the end conditions, see Chapter I.7 in Pontryagin's book.
 Similarly, one can abandon the initial conditions which, again, seems odd from an application point of view.
 Also, simply omitting the end conditions will lead to trivial solutions.
 Certainly, we need to include them in the optimization.
 Which leads to the Wikipedia case.

 ## The Wikipedia Case